 b) Offer discounts for early payments

 Companies whose invoicing and collections are working well can further improve their cash flow by offering early payment discounts.
-These provide clients with a 2% (varies) discount if they pay an invoice within ten days.
-This incentive can work well if you work with established clients.
+These offers provide clients with a 2% (varies) discount if they pay an invoice within ten days.
+This incentive can be effective if you work with established clients.

 Offer this benefit to your best clients.
-It will improve their level of customer satisfaction while helping your cash flow.
-Avoid offering this benefit to your worst-paying client typically.
+It improves their level of customer satisfaction while helping your cash flow.
+Avoid offering this benefit to your worst-paying client.
 It seldom improves their performance and can backfire.

 One disadvantage of early payment discounts is that your client chooses if and when to use them.
-You will never be 100% certain if they will pay early on any given month.
+You are never 100% certain if they will pay early on any given month.

 This strategy works well if your cash flow issues are minor or temporary.
 However, consider using financing if you need more reliable and flexible financing.